 Do you know the phrase “Sleep tight, don’t let the bed bugs bite?”
 One theory of how this phrase came about is from the ropes which a mattress laid on in colonial times that needed to be tightened before sleep.

-Our Cottage: As you might imagine, our king-sized bed and twin bunk beds are much more comfortable than a down-feather mattress held up by ropes.
+Our Cottage: As you might imagine, our king-sized bed, pull-out sofa bed and twin bunk beds are much more comfortable than a down-feather mattress held up by ropes.

 In the 18th century, you usually had two options in the middle of the night to relieve one’s self – a chamber pot kept under the bed, or a not-so-well lit walk to the outhouse.
 Baths were generally not an every day occurrence.